Last Updated on 2 days by traveldrafts

 Fuji Mountain

-Fuji Mountain is the most iconic landmark in Japan.
-It is an active volcano that last erupted in 1707 and the highest mountain in Japan at 3776 meters.
+Fuji Mountain is Japan’s most iconic landmark.
+It is an active volcano that last erupted in 1707 and is the highest mountain in Japan at 3776 meters.
 And it is a UNESCO World Heritage site.

-It has an exceptional symmetrical cone, a nearly perfect-shaped volcano covered with snow frequently.
-Its imposing landscape has inspired artists for a long time; it is depicted in art literature and poetry.
-One of the most famous representations is the prints of Katsushika Hokusai in his series Thirty-Six Views of Mount Fuji.
+It has an exceptional, symmetrical cone, a nearly perfect volcano frequently covered with snow.
+Its imposing landscape has long inspired artists; it is depicted in art, literature, and poetry.
+One of the most famous representations is the series of prints by Katsushika Hokusai, Thirty-Six Views of Mount Fuji.

-You can head to the Fuiji Five Lakes regions or Hakone to appreciate the mountain.
+You can head to the Fuji Five Lakes regions or Hakone to appreciate the mountain.
 And during July and August, you can climb the mountain.
-Unfortunately, having a clear view of the mountain can be difficult as clouds frequently head it.
+Unfortunately, having a clear view of the mountain can be difficult as clouds frequently obscure it.

 Tsunami

-Tsunami is a Japanese word that the whole world adopted; it literally means “harbor wave,” as it came to mean a giant wave that can travel across the ocean basins and reach coastlines a thousand km from shore.
+Tsunami is a Japanese word adopted worldwide; it literally means “harbor wave,” and it came to refer to a giant wave that can travel across ocean basins and reach coastlines a thousand km from shore.
 The main cause of tsunamis is undersea earthquakes, but there are others.

 Japan is highly susceptible to earthquakes and tsunamis along the Pacific Ring of Fire.
 Throughout history, it has experienced several tsunamis.
 The most famous and devastating one happened in 2011.

-Japan has developed a sophisticated warning system and has adopted preventive measures in case one occurs, such as regular drills, public education campaigns, and stringent building codes and construction standards to minimize damages.
+Japan has developed a sophisticated warning system and has adopted preventive measures in case one occurs, such as regular drills, public education campaigns, and stringent building codes and construction standards to minimize damage.

 Pearl Harbour and WWII

-The Empire of Japan had been expanding its territory since WW I, seeking to establish a Greater East Asia co-prosperity sphere.
+The Empire of Japan had been expanding its territory since World War I, seeking to establish a Greater East Asia Co-Prosperity Sphere.
 Facing an oil embargo by the United States, the Japanese government decided to attack the USA.

 In 1941, Japan launched a surprise military strike on the US Pacific fleet at Pearl Harbor in Hawaii.
 This propelled the US into World War II.
 Following the attack, Germany and Italy declared war on the United States, forming the Axis Powers alliance.

-The Allies, led by the US forces, gradually pushed back Japanese forces in the Pacific theater.
-And with the dropping of the atomic bombs on Hiroshima and Nagasaki in August of 1945 led to Japan’s surrender.
+The Allies, led by the US forces, gradually pushed back Japanese troops in the Pacific theater.
+The dropping of the atomic bombs on Hiroshima and Nagasaki in August 1945 led to Japan’s surrender.

 Atomic Bombs

 In 1945, two Atomic Bombs were launched in Japan, on the 6th of August in Hiroshima and on the 9th of August in Nagasaki by the United States.
-The aim was to induce Japan’s unconditional surrender and the end of WW II.
+The aim was to induce Japan’s unconditional surrender and the end of World War II.

 Japan is still the only country in the world to have ever been bombed with atomic bombs.
 And let’s hope that it continues that way!
 One of the most popular things in Hiroshima is taking a guided tour to the world heritage sites related to the atomic bomb of Hiroshima.